 This Apple Cranberry Pie is a seasonal favourite in our house.
 The filling, of apples and cranberries, flavoured with orange liqueur, and the crunch of nutty pecans, all spiced with cinnamon and cardamom, is warm and festive and all winter cozy.

 Every baker has a favourite pie apple, and a lot of them like to use a tart one, like a Granny Smith or a Pippin.
 And they are perfect.
-I’m a big fan of Ambrosia apples, and although they are sweet as opposed to tart, that works beautifully in this pie because of the tartness of the cranberries.
-The Ambrosia also has a firm crispness that stands up well to baking.
+I'm a big fan of Ambrosia apples, and although they are sweet as opposed to tart, that works beautifully in this pie because of the tartness of the cranberries.
+Ambrosia also has a firm crispness that stands up well to baking.
 You can learn more about this delicious apple variety here: Ambrosia Apples

 I'm not a fan of hydrogenated vegetable shortening, so I make my pastry with butter.
 I'm going to be honest and admit, that no matter how many times I do it, pastry intimidates me.
 Pastry making has never been at the top of my list of favourite things to do in the kitchen.
 And you can probably tell by these photos because I don't even attempt to do any fancy crimping.
 This apple cranberry pie, however, makes up for its rustic appearance by the tender, flaky crust and absolutely delicious filling.

 I think I have finally nailed it, after making this pastry again, and again.
 The secret of course, is keeping the butter from breaking down and incorporating into the dough.
 So it needs to be cold, and the dough needs to be worked as little as possible.
-You should still be able to see little hunks of butter.
+You should still be able to see little chunks of butter.
 Those butter chunks melt and steam during baking, forming air pockets to give a light, flaky pastry.

-Now that I’m confident with my pastry, now maybe I can focus on my pie crust decor skills.
-Who knows, maybe the next pie recipe that you see from me will a little more fancy.
+Now that I'm confident with my pastry, now maybe I can focus on my pie crust decor skills.
+Who knows, maybe the next pie recipe that you see from me will a little fancier.
 Maybe.

 - 2 ½ cups all-purpose flour